Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 ## Conclusion

-We started with looking at TCP Reno and observed that
+In this blog post we looked at TCP Reno, Cubic and BBR.
+We

+TCP Reno:
 - TCP Reno sessions are fair to each other when RTTs are similar but unfair if the RTTs are not same.
 - TCP Reno behavior on the Queues and `cwnd` AIMD behavior.

-Then we looked at the TCP Cubic and observed that
+TCP Cubic:
 - TCP Cubic window growth behavior.
 - TCP Cubic fairness compared to other Cubic flows and TCP Reno.

+TCP BBR:
-We ended with TCP BBR which is a rate based congestion control algorithm and observed that
+- It's as rate based congestion control algorithm.
 - It doesn't slows it sending pace when it observes packet loss.
 - It's unfair to TCP Cubic for smaller buffers but fairness improves with larger buffers.